XFLOKIVERSE/xrpl-dev-portal/content/references/protocol-reference/ledger-data/ledger-object-types/amm.md

 |:-----------------|:--------------------|:------------------|:-------------|
 | `TokenCurrency` | String | Currency Code | The currency code of this asset.
 As a special case, all 0's refers to XRP.
 In JSON, this is always hexadecimal even when it uses the "standard currency code" format. |
 | `TokenIssuer` | String | AccountID | The issuer for this asset.
 As a special case, all 0's refers to XRP.
 In JSON, this is always hexadecimal, not base58. |

+The two assets cannot be the exact same; they _can_ have the same currency code or the same issuer but not both.
+One or both of the assets _can_ be the LP Tokens from another AMM, but they cannot match the currency and issuer of _this_ AMM's LP Tokens.

 ### Auction Slot Object